xavdid/advent-of-code/solutions/2021/day_23/README.md

 ]
 ```

 Each step is either empty or has a letter; each room is a sub array.
 But, I found this a little hard to visualize and manipulate, so I went for a more traditional grid.
 Each point is a `tuple` of `(horiz, vert)`.
-Here's the initial example again"
+Here's the initial example again:

 ```
 (0,0) (1,0) (2,0) (3,0) (4,0) (5,0) ...
 (9,0) (10,0)